 Where to Be Careful

 The main problem with using hyperbole as a writing device is that it makes the reader inclined to distrust the narrator.
-It’s one thing to say, “This guy’s had a thousand girlfriends” in conversation.
-It’s quite another to put that on paper for your readers.
-Unless it’s clear that the sentiment is coming from a fictional character, it can sow suspicion and confusion.

 Using “literally” as a modifier to describe something hyperbolically in speech is problematic at best.
 In writing, it’s a poor choice and conveys the opposite of what you’re probably trying to say.
 You may think you’re writing hyperbolically by using “literally,” but there’s a good chance you’re coming off more ignorant than you would like.

 The use of “literally” as a modifier in hyperbolic statements can be problematic due to its contradictory nature.
 “Literally” is typically understood as emphasizing the factual accuracy and literal truth of a statement, whereas hyperbole relies on deliberate exaggeration and figurative language.